Mizanur Rahman Chowdhury: Formation of Awami League (Mizan)

 Following the assassination of Sheikh Mujibur Rahman in 1975, the Awami League faced significant internal challenges.
 On 25 August 1976, a meeting of the party's former central executive members appointed Mizanur Rahman Chowdhury as the convenor of a preparatory committee tasked with re-registering the party under the name "Bangladesh Awami League."
 This effort led to the party's official registration on 4 November 1976.

 During the Awami League's three-day conference from 3 to 5 April 1978, Abdul Malek Ukil was elected president and Abdur Razzaq became general secretary.
 Mizanur Rahman Chowdhury rejected the legitimacy of this committee.
 Later disagreement was created between him and some senior leaders about BAKSAL.
 On 1 August 1978, he, along with Dewan Farid Gazi, formed a separate convenor committee, leading to a formal split in the party.
 Subsequently, from 3 to 5 November 1978, Chowdhury's faction held its own council at Hotel Eden, electing him as president and Professor Yusuf Ali as general secretary.

 In the 1979 general election, under his leadership, the Awami League (Mizan) contested independently and won 2 seats in the 2nd Jatiya Sangsad.
 Despite his party's defeat, Chowdhury secured win in his constituency (Comilla-22).

-His leadership during this politically volatile era signified a continued presence of democratic opposition and the enduring legacy of the original Awami League ideals.
+His leadership during this politically volatile era signified a continued presence of democratic opposition and the original Awami League ideals.